beforesemicolon/markup/docs/documentation/capabilities/web-component.md

 #### onUpdate

-The `onUpdate` method is called whenever the component props are updated via the `setAttribute` or changing the props property on the element instance directly.
+The `onUpdate` method is called whenever the component props are updated via the `setAttribute` or by changing the props property on the element instance directly.

 ```javascript
 class MyButton extends WebComponent {